 6. Stay in contact with the teacher

 Attend all of your weekly conferences.
 If you are not able to meet with the teacher in person, make arrangements for a phone call.
-Conferences will give you specific information on how your student is doing in his/her coursework, classroom attendance, behavior updates, and upcoming school events.
+Conferences will give you specific information on how your student is doing in his/her coursework, attendance, behavior updates, and upcoming school events.
 This is also an important part of holding your student accountable for progress towards their academic goals.

 7. Encourage your child to READ, READ, READ

 No single activity is linked to academic success as much as reading.
 Students should read at home every day.
 It is a good idea to find reading material that relates to your child’s interests.
-Ask your child’s classroom teacher about materials that your child may enjoy at home.
+Ask your child’s teacher about materials that your child may enjoy at home.

 Mejorando Desempeño Académico– Que Puede Hacer Usted Como Padre